 Everything seemed eerily normal.

-Within two days of returning to the States, Don and his wife, Bridget, learned the horrible truth when Dateline NBC aired their first of many specials on an unthinkable reality: the trafficking of children for sex in Cambodia.
+Within two days of returning to the States, Don and Bridget learned the horrible truth when Dateline NBC aired their first of many specials on an unthinkable reality: children were being trafficked for sex in Cambodia.

 “The very children I held hands with and saw running in the streets were not just trying to survive poverty.
 Many were living in hell, enduring torture,” says Don.
 “I couldn’t believe it was right under my nose and I didn’t even know it.”